 Since his Jeopardy! streak ended, Ken has become a best-selling author.
-His books include Brainiac, about the phenomenon of trivia in American culture, Ken Jennings's Trivia Almanac, the biggest American trivia book ever assembled, and Maphead, about his lifelong love of geography.
-His latest book is Because I Said So!: The Truth Behind the Myths, Tales, and Warnings Every Generation Passes Down Its Kids, due out in December 2012.
+His books include Brainiac, about the phenomenon of trivia in American culture, Ken Jennings's Trivia Almanac, the biggest American trivia book ever assembled, Maphead, about his lifelong love of geography, and Because I Said So!, debunking parenting cliches.
+For children, he writes a series of Junior Genius Guides full of fun projects and amazing facts.

 Ken hosted "Stump the Master" and "Clued In" for GSN Live and has appeared in ads for FedEx, Microsoft, Allstate, Cingular, and even his onetime nemesis H&R Block.
 He speaks about the importance of learning at college campuses and corporate events, and writes about all things trivial for a wide range of print and online publications.
 He has returned to quiz shows several times since his Jeopardy! streak, racking up two second-place finishes in Jeopardy! tournaments (once bested by the IBM supercomputer Watson), the trophy for GSN's Grand Slam tournament for 16 ex-quiz show champs, and a half-million dollar prize on Are You Smarter than a 5th Grader? which he refused to risk on the final question, thereby proving once and for all not to be smarter than a 5th grader.

-Ken currently lives outside Seattle, Washington, with his wife Mindy, his son Dylan and daughter Caitlin, and a deeply unstable Labrador retriever named Banjo.
+Ken currently lives outside Seattle, Washington, with his wife Mindy, his son Dylan and daughter Caitlin, and a small, excitable dog named Chance.